quantiaconsulting/amplicon_metagenomics/Bee_microbiome/readme.md

 Bee-bread “with blocking”	| 6 | 5 | 11 |
 Bee-bread “without blocking” | 6 | 5 | 11 |

+The following steps have already been performed for you to save time:
+- import fastq files
+- denoise using dada2
-The steps to import fastq files, denoise using dada2, assign taxonomy using SKLEARN and the SILVA database, and generate a rooted tree have been performed for you in advance.
+- assign taxonomy using SKLEARN and the SILVA database
+- generate a rooted tree

-Copy these files to your local folder:
+Therefore you can copy these files to your local folder and begin your analysis
 ```
 mkdir BEE-analysis
 cd BEE-analysis